Tomato Problems

 (Many thanks to Texas A&M University System for such a good resource).

-Many tomato growing problems can be prevented before they affect your plants and tomatoes.
+Many tomato growing problems can be prevented before they affect your plants and tomatoes, so knowing how to keep your plants healthy and happy is the best disease prevention.

 Keep outside tomatoes sheltered from the rain if possible – plants hate wet leaves.